GerardMR12/gymnasium-exp/README.md

-# gymnasium
+# Reinforcement Learning Algorithms in Gymnasium
-Implementing RL algorithms on the different gymnasium environments.
+Implementing Reainforcement Learning algorithms in some of the `gymnasium` environments.